 \section{Introduction}

-Recent developments in the capabilities of large language models (LLM) such as GPT-4~\citep{openai2024gpt4technicalreport} have resulted in widespread use of LLMs by a variety of users.
-Although most users are well-intentioned, there is growing concern about the usage of LLMs in the spreading of misinformation, phishing attacks, spam, and plagiarism~\citep{taxonomyofrisks,hazell2023spearphishinglargelanguage}.
-To minimize the abuse of these systems, several machine-text detection algorithms have been proposed, including watermarking~\citep{kirchenbauer2024watermarklargelanguagemodels}, Binoculars~\citep{hans2024spottingllmsbinocularszeroshot}, DetectGPT~\citep{mitchell2023detectgptzeroshotmachinegeneratedtext}, and GPT-Zero~\citep{tian2023gptzero}.
-However, it has been shown that machine-text detectors are not robust in mixed-distribution scenarios where the text is a collaboration between humans and LLMs~\citep{zhang2024llmasacoauthormixedhumanwrittenmachinegenerated}.
-Hence, bad actors can evade both writing-style based identification and machine-text detection algorithms by simply paraphrasing their text, leaving a critical gap in detection systems.
-LLM-based paraphrasing may further be abused to conceal the identity of the original author of a document, raising concerns about plagiarism.
+Recent developments in the capabilities of large language models (LLMs) such as GPT-4~\citep{openai2024gpt4technicalreport} have resulted in their widespread use by a variety of users.
+Although most users act responsibly, there is growing concern about abuses of LLMs, such as for plagiarism, spam, or spreading misinformation~\citep{taxonomyofrisks,hazell2023spearphishinglargelanguage}.
+To minimize the abuse of these systems, several machine-text detection systems have been proposed, including Binoculars~\citep{hans2024spottingllmsbinocularszeroshot}, FastDetectGPT~\citep{bao2024fastdetectgptefficientzeroshotdetection}, and watermarking-based algorithms~\citep{kirchenbauer2024watermarklargelanguagemodels, kuditipudi2024robustdistortionfreewatermarkslanguage}.
+However, these systems often fail to detect text that has been paraphrased by another model~\citep{krishna2020reformulatingunsupervisedstyletransfer,sadasivan2025aigeneratedtextreliablydetected}, leaving a critical gap in current detection systems.